Payroll tax may apply to personal services income paid by a personal services entity to an individual.

 No employment agency contract

 Erica’s business, Industrial Consulting Pty Ltd, is a personal services entity deriving $100,000 from conducting a business.
-Assuming the PSI rules apply, as more than 50% of her business’ income is reward for Erica’s skills and efforts, she has to declare the payment of $100,000 as PSI in her income tax return.
+Assuming the PSI rules apply, she must declare the payment of $100,000 as PSI in her income tax return.

-Industrial Consulting Pty Ltd employs Erica and pays her $60,000 wages, which are taxable wages for payroll tax purposes.
-This is different from the PSI of $100,000 deemed to have been received by Erica via Industrial Consulting Pty Ltd under the PSI rules.
+Industrial Consulting Pty Ltd employs Erica and pays her $60,000 in wages, which are taxable wages for payroll tax purposes.
+This is different from the PSI of $100,000 received by Erica via Industrial Consulting Pty Ltd under the PSI rules.

 Example 2